jcaroval/Master-thesis/HPC-log.md

 done
 ```

-5.21 Count the UCEs to verify that the correct number of UCEs had been removed
+<h2>5.21 Count the UCEs to verify that the correct number of UCEs had been removed</h2>

 … for the merged file
 ```